Open-CAS/ocf/README.md

 ## Unit Tests

 OCF is shipped with dedicated unit test framework based on Cmocka.
-To run unit test you need to install following packages:
+To run unit tests you need to install following packages:
 - Cmake (>= 3.8.1)
 - Cmocka (>= 1.1.1)
 - ctags (>= 5.8)